DjangoGirls/tutorial/django_admin/README.md

 ![Login page](images/login_page.png)

-You should use username and password you chose when you were creating a database (in "Starting Django project" chapter).
-After login in, you should see Django admin dashboard.
+You should use the username and password you chose when you were creating a database (in "Starting Django project" chapter).
+After login in, you should see the Django admin dashboard.

 ![Django admin](images/django_admin.png)